brand161/serverless-object-recognition/workshop/instructions.md

 2. `aws s3 sync . s3://$BUCKET_NAME`

-# Grab your webapp URL from Cloudformation
+## Grab your webapp URL from Cloudformation
 - In a new tab, navigate to the cloudformation console
 - Find the stack you initally created and click on it
 - Select the 'Outputs' tab
 - Grab the URL from the WebsiteURL Value and paste it into a new tab

-# Test the webapp
+## Test the webapp

 - Upload an image from your computer using the file browser and explore the results

+# Cleanup

+- From the shell, run:

+1. `cd ..`

+2. `chalice delete`

+- Then run the following commands:

+`aws s3api delete-object --bucket $BUCKET_NAME --key app.js`

+`aws s3api delete-object --bucket $BUCKET_NAME --key index.html`

+- Finally, navigate back to the Cloudformation console and delete the workshop stack

+1. Click on the workshop stack
+2. Click the 'Delete' button in the right viewing pane
+3. Wait for the stack to successfully delete

 # Done!